ltonetwork/mongodb-rest/README.md

 * Please make sure `application/json` is used as Content-Type when using POST/PUT with request body's.

+Dependencies:

+* Are all indicated in package.json.
+So far I indicate the lowest version with which I tested the code.
+Sadly this can result in non-working code when later versions are used.

 Testing
 -------

 Testing is now done using expresso.
-Just run `expresso -s` in the main folder.
+Just run the following in the main folder:
+`expresso -s test/create.test.js test/delete.test.js test/update.test.js`
 The SproutCore test needs to be run separately at the moment.

 Future